NKKhosa/bikesharing/README.md

 # Analyzing bikesharing trends with Citibike Data

 ## Overview

 A proposal to open a bike sharing company in Des Moines, Iowa required data to support to convince investors.
 Data from Citibike in NYC (August 2018) was used to create visualizations that show potential usage patterns in Des Moines.

 ## Results
-- at least 7 visualizations
-- describe each

 The visualizations can be viewed on Tableau Public at: [NYC Citibike analysis](https://public.tableau.com/app/profile/neeshma.khosa/viz/NYCCitibike_16550801385520/NYCCitibikeReport?publish=yes "link to story").
 - August Peak Hours
   - Peak hours are between 5pm and 7pm.